Foodborne Illness: The Guest Nobody Invited

 Traveler’s Diarrhea: Play it Safe

-Holiday travel to developing foreign countries in Africa, Asia, Latin America, the Middle East and the Caribbean may up your risk for foodborne illness.
-Food or water contaminated with bacteria, viruses or parasites can lead to traveler’s diarrhea; E. Coli is the most common culprit.
-To avoid traveler’s diarrhea. follow these tips: use bottled water for drinking, for ice and for brushing teeth; only drink pasteurized milk or juice products; avoid raw fruits and vegetables, unless you peel them yourself; skip raw or undercooked fish or meat; steer clear of food from street vendors.
-Usually traveler's diarrhea clears up on it's own, but a doctor may prescribe antibiotics in rare cases.
+Any holiday travel to developing foreign countries in Africa, Asia, Latin America, the Middle East and the Caribbean may seriously boost your risk for foodborne illness.
+Food or water contaminated with bacteria, viruses or parasites can lead to traveler’s diarrhea.
+E. Coli is the most common culprit in traveler's diarrhea.

 Food Poisoning: Is it Treatable?

 Luckily, fluid and electrolyte replacement and a bit of time are usually the only treatments needed for most foodborne illnesses.

 Some over-the-counter (OTC) medications, such as loperamide (Imodium) or bismuth subsalicylate (Pepto-Bismol) may be appropriate to slow diarrhea; however, retaining toxins in the gut can be dangerous, too, so always check with your doctor before you use these products.

 If you have bloody diarrhea, which may be a sign of infection, do NOT use these medications.
 In children, always get the doctor’s okay.
 At the doctor's discretion, antibiotics may be used in some, but not all, cases.